gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Show that Bots' End isn't the only community of free bots
 -   Repeat Maddy's abduction from Gumption's point of view
 -   Argument
-    -   Gumption wants to go after her
+    -   Gumption want to go after her
     -   Blazes wants to deliver Sindy to Sandy Bend as planned
-    -   And points out that Leaf is injured
 -   Dockety volunteers to go with Gumption
     -   Thoughtful to Blazes: "It'll make things easier" (double meaning)
+    -   Tearful goodbye with Sindy
 -   Dockety takes Gumption to meet the free bots
     -   Dockety strikes a deal with them for help
     -   Trades one of its optical sensors for their help
     -   Explains the risk of getting too close to Consensus itself